Mollomm1/grapejuice-installer-for-debain-or-ubuntu/README.md

 # roblox-auto-installer-for-linux
-install roblox on ubuntu 20/22 based distros
+install roblox on "ubuntu 20/22" or "debian" based distros

 > install